What is an ACH payment? The complete guide

 Decide which areas of your business you will use ACH for.
 Are you going to switch employee payrolls to direct deposit?
 How about offering ACH as a payment method to your customers?
 Or using it to pay your vendors and suppliers?

 Once you’ve figured that out, reach out to your bank to learn about daily limits, transaction volume limits, and fees.
-If you find that your bank doesn’t offer you favorable terms—which is most likely the case—it may be time to consider a dedicated payment tool like Melio.
+Or, consider a dedicated payment tool that offers fast ACH payments alongside other efficiency-boosting payment capabilities, like Melio.

-Ready to start making ACH payments online?
+Ready to start sending ACH transfers?
 Learn how to do it for the first time with Melio.

 Maximize the benefits of ACH with Melio